oddbird/oddsite/content/community.rst

-organizations that increase diversity in the community — from race and gender, to identity and sexuality — and events that bring the whole community together in thoughful and inclusive ways.
+organizations that increase diversity in the community — from race and gender, to identity and sexuality — and events that bring the whole community together in thoughtful and inclusive ways.
 And then, on occasion,
 we also sponsor the communities and events that keep us entertained and fulfilled outside of work.